Definitions

 • Agile for change-driven development,

-• V-Model for test-driven development, and
+• V-Model for test-driven development,

 • Design for X for issue-driven development.